 2. Details of elements contravened

-(Indicate with an "X" the individual elements of CMM 04-2017 (IUU List) contravened, and provide relevant details including date, location, source of information.
+(Indicate with an "X" the individual elements of CMM 04-2017 (IUU Vessel List) contravened, and provide relevant details including date, location, source of information.
 Additional information can be provided in an attachment, if necessary, and listed under section 3).